hazzakins/go-enomapi/README.md

 Please see `PROJECTS.md` for the project roadmap and baseline tasks.
 Contributions are welcome — open issues or pull requests and follow standard Go project practices.

-## License

-This project will use an OSI-approved license; add a `LICENSE` file when ready.